ackermanjayjay/ETL-analyst-movie-imdb/README.md

 # Objective
 [Data source](https://www.kaggle.com/datasets/amanbarthwal/imdb-movies-data)

-* Retrive count title movie for kids in certificate 7 and certificate 12 with interval year 2000 to 2009
+* Retrive title movie for kids in certificate 7 and certificate 12 with interval year 2000 to 2009
 * <pre> To be continued</pre>

 # Scope